Just for the Record (Ray Stevens album)

-Just for the Record was Ray Stevens' thirteenth studio album and his first for Warner Bros.
+Just for the Record is the thirteenth studio album by Ray Stevens and his first for Warner Bros.
 Records, released in 1976.
 For this album, Stevens specializes particularly in the music genre of country.
 Joe Cocker's hit "You Are So Beautiful" is the only cover song on the album.
 "You Are So Beautiful" and "Honky Tonk Waltz" are two singles lifted from the album.